demiZhao/react-redux-saga-restaurant-finder/ANSWER.md

   }
   ```
 3. How would you track down a performance issue in production?
 Have you ever had to do this?
-  * Check Profiling, network, Bundle analyzer check for any bottle neck or unnecessary rerendering;
+  * Check Profiling, network, Bundle analyzer for any bottleneck or unnecessary rerender;
   * Not too much production support experience;

 4. How would you improve the API that you just used?
-  * API doesn't have information such as Dinner/Lunch, Rating as requirement ;
+  * API doesn't have information such as Dinner/Lunch, Rating as mentioned in the user story ;

 5. Please describe yourself using JSON.
 ```javascript